A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Spanner with Worst-Case Expected Update Time

 Recall that in the dynamic spanner problem, the goal is to maintain, for a graph $ G = (V, E) $ with $ n = |V| $ vertices that undergoes edge insertions and deletions, and a given integer $ k \geq 2 $, a subgraph $ H = (V, F) $ of size $ |F| = \tilde O (n^{1 + 1/k}) $ such that for every edge $ (u, v) \in E $ there is a path from $ u $ to $ v $ in~$ H $ of length at most $ 2 k - 1 $.
 If the latter condition holds, we also say that the spanner has stretch $ 2k - 1 $.

 The algorithm of Baswana et al.\ emulates a ``ball-growing'' approach for maintaining hierarchical clusterings.
-In each ``level'' of the construction, we are given some clustering of the vertices and each cluster is sampled with probability $ p = 1/n^{1/k} $.
-The sampled clusters are grown as follows: Each vertex in a non-sampled cluster that is incident on at least one sampled cluster, joins one of these neighboring sampled cluster.
+In each ``level'' of the construction, we are given some clustering of the vertices and each cluster is sampled with probability $ p = \tfrac{1}{n^{1/k}} $.
+The sampled clusters are grown as follows: Each vertex in a non-sampled cluster that is incident on at least one sampled cluster, joins one of these neighboring sampled clusters.
 Thus, for each unclustered vertex, there might be a choice as to which of its neighboring sampled clusters to join.
 Furthermore, the algorithm distinguishes the edge that a non-sampled vertex uses to ``hook'' onto the sampled cluster it joins.
-All sampled clusters together with the edges between them move to the next level of the hierarchy and in this way the growing of clusters is repeated $ k - 1 $ times.
-With the help of sophisticated data structures this hierarchy is more or less maintained in a straightforward way with some crucial applications of randomization to keep the expected update time low.
-In such a hierarchical approach, this in particular needs to take into account the potentially exponentially growing blow-up in the propagation of updates: updates to the input graph might lead to changes in the clustering of the first level of the hierarchy, which might have to be propagated as \emph{induced updates} to the second level of the hierarchy, and so on.
-Baswana et al.\ show that the amortized expected number of induced updates at level $ i $ per update to the input graph is at most $ O (1)^i $.
-Our contribution in this section is to remove the amortization argument, i.e., to give a bound of $ O (1)^i $ with worst-case expected guarantee
+All sampled clusters (after possibly being extended by the hooks) together with the edges between them move to the next level of the hierarchy and in this way the growing of clusters is repeated $ k - 1 $ times.
+The main idea why this hierarchy gives a good spanner is the following: If a vertex belonging to an unsampled cluster has many neighboring clusters, then one of them is likely to be a sampled one and so the vertex joins a sampled cluster and is passed on to the next level of the hierarchy.
+Conversely, if it stays at the current level of the hierarchy, then it only has few neighboring clusters, namely $ O(\tfrac{1}{p}) = O(n^{1/k}) $ many in expectation.
+For such vertices, one can therefore afford to add one edge per neighboring cluster to the spanner.
+By doing so, it is ensured that there is a path of length $ 2 k - 1 $ for each incident edge as every cluster has radius at most $ k - 1 $.